 Exceptions to the normal rules

-Your landlord does not need to obtain a court possession order to evict you if:
+Your landlord does not need to obtain a court possession order to evict you if you:

-- you have a resident landlord with whom you share facilities, like the kitchen and bathroom
+- Have a resident landlord with whom you share facilities, like the kitchen and bathroom

-- you are not paying any rent for your accommodation
+- Are not paying any rent for your accommodation.

 In these cases, your landlord is only required to give you reasonable notice* to leave the property.
 Once the notice has elapsed, you then become a trespasser and your landlord can legally change the locks at the property.